percona/pmm/docs/setting-up/client/mongodb.md

 - `--slowms`: An operation is classified as *slow* if it runs for longer than this number of milliseconds.
 - `--rateLimit`: (Only available with Percona Server for MongoDB.)
 The sample rate of profiled queries.
 A value of `100` means sample every 100th fast query. ([Read more][PSMDB_RATELIMIT].)

+    !!! caution alert alert-warning "Caution"
-    > Smaller values improve accuracy but can adversly affect the performance of your server.
+        Smaller values improve accuracy but can adversly affect the performance of your server.

 ### Set profiling in a `mongo` session